aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 </div>

 <!-- _note:
+example of what we can do with kci-dev kcidb

 Here I explain what the three result states in kci-dev really mean.

 “pass” means we have strong evidence things are OK: the build/boot/tests actually ran to completion and all relevant checks are green.
 These are our known-good reference points when we look for regressions or do bisects.